yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Virtualization/Jailhouse.rst

     We will need to add the jailhouse device tree overlay to the list of overlays to apply in u-boot.This is controlled by the environment variable "overlay_files".
     |__SDK_FULL_NAME__| comes with readymade uenv.txt where this variable is set to
-    define the list of DTBO files for running the cockpit demo.
+    define the list of DTBO files for running the jailhouse demo.
 Refer to the section `How to Change dtb File <How_to_Guides/Target/How_to_Change_dtb_File.html>`__
     for more details on this.